classy-endeavors/.github/profile/README.md

-# Classy Endeavours: Empowering Businesses with Cutting-Edge Software Solutions
+# Classy Endeavors: Empowering Businesses with Cutting-Edge Software Solutions

 ## **Transforming Ideas into Reality**

-At Classy Endeavours, we don’t just build software—we craft solutions that drive growth, efficiency, and innovation.
+At Classy Endeavors, we don’t just build software—we craft solutions that drive growth, efficiency, and innovation.
 With a proven track record of delivering **200+ projects** across **15+ countries**, we’ve helped businesses achieve **$50M+ in savings** and boost **operational efficiency by 35%**.
 Our commitment to excellence is reflected in our **100% client satisfaction rate**, making us a trusted partner for businesses worldwide.

 ---

-## **Why Choose Classy Endeavours?**
+## **Why Choose Classy Endeavors?**

 ### **By the Numbers**
 - 🌍 **15+ Countries Served**